-- I. Policy: RNAIs are required to abide by the established policies and procedures of Decatur Memorial Hospital and all affiliate hospitals during their course of study.
+- I. Policy: RNAIs must abide by the established policies and procedures of Decatur Memorial Hospital and all affiliate hospitals during their course of study.
 Failure to comply with federal or state legal requirements is grounds for immediate dismissal. - II.
 Purpose: The purpose of the clinical compliance policy is to inform RNAIs of their responsibilities related to legal and accreditation requirements for institutions providing clinical experiences for interns.

-- A. Policies and procedures of Decatur Memorial Hospital (DMH) and the DMH Department of Anesthesia are located on Memorial Central (the health systems intranet). - B. Also available on Memorial Central are the MSDS Manual and Safety/Management Plans. - RNAIs will participate in annual safety fairs and complete mandated NetLearning activities as scheduled. - D. Criminal History/Sex Offender Background Check - 1.
-A criminal history and sex offender background check of interns is a requirement by The Joint Commission for all hospitals beginning fall of 2004. - 2.
-Successful completion of this process is a required component for completing clinical experiences in the nurse anesthesia program.
-Each intern must obtain a background check prior to full acceptance into the program. - 3.
-Completion of the process in a timely manner is the responsibility of the intern to ensure full participation in the nurse anesthesia program. - 4.
-RNAIs are required to notify the Anesthesia School Administration of any incidents that may impact their ability to practice nursing in the State of Illinois.
-The notification must occur no later than 30 days of the incident occurrence.
-RNAIs unable to complete the clinical requirements due to noncompliance or inability to be placed in the clinical arena may be dismissed from the nurse anesthesia program. - E. Use and Disclosure of Protected Patient Information (HIPAA).
+- A. Decatur Memorial Hospital's (DMH) policies and procedures and the DMH Department of Anesthesia are located on Memorial Central (the health systems intranet). - B. MSDS Manual and Safety/Management Plans are available in Memorial Central. - C. RNAIs will participate in annual safety fairs and complete mandated HealthStream activities as scheduled. - D. Criminal History/Sex Offender Background Check - 1.
+A criminal history and sex offender background check of interns is a requirement by The Joint Commission for all hospitals beginning in the fall of 2004. - 2.
+Successful completion of this process is a required component for completing clinical experiences in the Nurse Anesthesia Program.
+Each intern must obtain a background check before full acceptance into the Program. - 3.
+Completing the process in a timely manner is the intern's responsibility to ensure full participation in the Nurse Anesthesia Program. - 4.
+RNAIs must notify the Anesthesia School Administration of any incidents that may impact their ability to practice nursing in the State of Illinois.
+The notification must occur no later than 30 days after the incident's occurrence.
+RNAIs unable to complete the clinical requirements due to noncompliance or inability to be placed in the clinical arena may be dismissed from the Nurse Anesthesia Program. - E. Use and Disclosure of Protected Patient Information (HIPAA).
 The use and disclosure of patient information is governed by the rules and regulations established under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and related to state and federal policies and procedures in addition to the policies and procedures of DMH.
-RNAIs will handle protected information in a confidential manner at all times during the clinical experience at DMH and affiliates. - 1.
-RNAIs will participate in institutional in-services regarding the use and disclosure of protected patient information when such in-services are scheduled.

-- 2. RNAIs will use and disclose confidential health information only in connection with and for the purpose of performing duties related to the care of their patients. - 3.
+RNAIs will confidentially handle protected information at all times during the clinical experience at DMH and affiliates. - 1.
+RNAIs will participate in institutional in-services regarding the use and disclosure of protected patient information when such in-services are scheduled. - 2.
+RNAIs will use and disclose confidential health information only in connection with and to perform duties related to the care of their patients. - 3.
 RNAIs will not request, obtain, or communicate more confidential information than is necessary to accomplish the duties related to the care required by their patients. - 4.
 RNAIs will take reasonable care to properly secure confidential health information on computers and will take steps to ensure that others cannot view or access electronic information.
-RNAIs will log off the computer when leaving the computer workstation. - 5.
-RNAIs will not disclose or share their personal passwords and will refrain from performing any tasks using another's password. - 6.
+RNAIs will log off the computer when leaving the computer workstation.

+- 5. RNAIs will not disclose or share their passwords and will refrain from performing any tasks using another's password. - 6.
 Copies of a patient's anesthesia record or any patient data will not be made or taken from the anesthesia department.
 Anesthesia records utilized for clinical case conferences will have the patient's personal information removed. - 7.
 RNAIs will not use any patient identification information while maintaining their statistics regarding the clinical experience. - 8.
 No copies of the OR schedule are to be made. - 9.
 Discussions of patient management of care should only be done in appropriate areas.
 No such discussions should occur in public areas. - 10.
-RNAIs will abide by privacy and social networking policies of all clinical affiliates. - 11.
+RNAIs will abide by all clinical affiliates' privacy and social networking policies. - 11.
 RNAIs will follow the SON Social Networking Policy.